How is the price constructed?

 This economic term is of course important in any price setting.
 The higher the demand and lower the supply, the higher the price.

 - Demand for crude oil and refining products continues to rise.
 Especially from China, India and America.
 The faster this demand continues to rise, the more pressure it will have on the price.
 Although pressure is increasing in many countries to switch to other alternative and more environmentally friendly fuels, the demand for crude oil continues to rise.

-- Maximum price: The last influence on the price is also the maximum price that the government sets.
-The program agreement provides for a maximum price set by the government that the fuel traders are not allowed to pass.
+The last influence on the price is also the maximum price that the government sets.
+The program agreement provides for a maximum price set by the government.
+Fuel traders are not allowed to pass this maximum.
 This is sometimes adjusted more slowly than the market would like.